google/docsy-example/content/en/docs/Examples/Code-snippet.md

 date: 2017-01-05
 weight: 3
 description: >
   This page is out of date....
+To be deleted.
 ---